Rule 5123-17-02 | Addressing major unusual incidents and unusual incidents to ensure health, welfare, and continuous quality improvement.

 (i) Attempted suicide.
 "Attempted suicide" means a physical attempt by an individual that results in emergency room treatment, in-patient observation, or hospital admission.

-(ii) Death other than accidental or suspicious death.
-"Death other than accidental or suspicious death" means the death of an individual by natural cause without suspicious circumstances.
+(ii) Death other than unexplained or unanticipated death.
+"Death other than unexplained or unanticipated death" means the death of an individual by natural cause.

 (iii) Medical emergency.
-"Medical emergency" means an incident where emergency medical intervention is required to save an individual's life (e.g., choking relief techniques such as back blows or cardiopulmonary resuscitation, use of an automated external defibrillator, or use of an epinephrine auto injector).
+"Medical emergency" means an incident where emergency medical intervention by a developmental disabilities employee is required to save an individual's life (e.g., choking relief techniques, cardiopulmonary resuscitation, use of an automated external defibrillator, or administration of overdose reversal medication such as "Narcan").

 (v) Peer-to-peer act.
 "Peer-to-peer act" means any of the following incidents involving two individuals: